brianLeeson/CIS322-proj3-anagrams/README.md

 make run

 The default port is 5000.
 If your are on your own machine connect at localhost:5000.
-If the server is running another machine connect at <OtherMachineIP>:5000.
+If the server is running on another machine connect at <OtherMachineIP>:5000.

 TESTING THE APPLICAITON
 Test this server by following the RUNNING instructions and attempt to connect to the server.